Era Quiz: Twentieth-century Modernism Quizlet

 • Walter Gropius (Bauhaus School): Championed a synthesis of art, craft, and technology in design.

-• Frank Lloyd Wright: Developed organic architecture, integrating buildings seamlessly with their natural surroundings.
+• Frank Lloyd Wright: Developed organic architecture, integrating buildings naturally with their natural surroundings.

 Music: